Takako Yamaguchi: Exhibitions

 Yamaguchi has had solo exhibitions at Ortuzar Projects, New York (2023); Ramiken Crucible, New York (2021); Egan and Rosen, New York (2021); STARS Gallery, Los Angeles (2021); as-is.la, Los Angeles (2021) (2019) (2018); Cardwell Jimmerson Contemporary Art, Los Angeles (2008); Nevada Museum, Reno (2007); Kathryn Markel Fine Arts (2007); and Jan Baum Gallery, Los Angeles (2006).
 Her work has been exhibited in several museum surveys including The Ocean, Bergen Kunsthall, Norway (2021); With Pleasure: Pattern and Decoration in American Art 1972–1985, Museum of Contemporary Art, Los Angeles and Hessel Museum of Art, Center for Curatorial Studies at Bard College, Annandale-on-Hudson, New York (2019–2021); Transcendence: Abstraction & Symbolism in the American West, Nora Eccles Harrison Museum of Art, Logan, Utah (2015); California Echoes: Women Inspired by Nature, Orange County Center for Contemporary Art, California (2007); and L.A.
 Post-Cool at the San Jose Museum of Art, California (2002).

 In Yamaguchi's most recent works at the Whitney Biennial 2024, her newest works comprise zigzags, tubes, and lines that is related to the weather and other inspirations from nature.
 She calls "abstraction in reverse", incorporating patterns such as clouds and waves but in a way that is expressed through an artist's vision and not with nature itself.

 The Museum of Contemporary Art in Los Angeles is presenting a solo exhibition, “MOCA Focus: Takako Yamaguchi” during the 2025-26 season.
 The exhibition was accompanied by a catalog of the same name with text by Anna Katz.

 Awards and honors

 In 2008, Yamaguchi was awarded with a fellowship for visual art from the California Community Foundation.
-Yamaguchi received an Anonymous Was a Woman award in 2024, as well as an grant from the Foundation for Contemporary Art and a Stepping Stone grant from the Trellis Art Fund in the same year.
+Yamaguchi received an Anonymous Was a Woman award in 2024, as well as a grant from the Foundation for Contemporary Art and a Stepping Stone grant from the Trellis Art Fund in the same year.